Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations

 \section{Conclusion}

-In this paper, we develop a novel factor and idiosyncratic VAR-It\^{o} (FIVAR-It\^o) model to account for the dynamic structure of the large volatility matrix, which has the low-rank plus sparse structure.
-Under the FIVAR-It\^o model, we show that the daily eigenvalues of the factor and idiosyncratic volatility matrices have the VAR model structure.
-To further account for the heavy-tailedness in financial data, we impose the bounded moment condition for the VAR model.
-Then, we propose a robust estimation procedure for the VAR model parameters, which employs the truncation method and $\ell_{1}$-penalty to deal with the heavy-tailedness and explore the sparsity, respectively.
-We show that it can handle the heavy-tailedness, observation error, and high-dimensionality with the desirable convergence rate.
+In this paper, we develop a novel factor and idiosyncratic VAR (FIVAR) model to account for the dynamic structure of the large volatility matrix, which has a low-rank plus sparse structure.
+Under the FIVAR model, the daily eigenvalues of the factor and idiosyncratic volatility matrices have the VAR model structure.
+To further allow the heavy-tailedness in financial data, we use the bounded moment condition for the VAR model.
+Then, we propose a robust estimation procedure for the VAR model parameters, which employs the truncation method and $\ell_{1}$-penalty to deal with the heavy-tailedness and explore the sparsity.
+We show that it can handle the heavy-tailedness, observation error, and high dimensionality with a desirable convergence rate.
 We also propose the large volatility prediction procedure and investigate its asymptotic properties.

-In the empirical study, in terms of the prediction error and portfolio allocation, the proposed estimator shows the best performance overall, except for the MSPE measurement.
+In the empirical study, in terms of prediction error and portfolio allocation, the proposed estimator shows the best performance overall, except for the MSPE measurement.
 We note that for MSPE, H-LASSO shows the second-best performance.
-It reveals that, when predicting large volatility matrices, the proposed estimation method helps handle the heavy-tailedness of financial data and explain the dynamic structure of factor and idiosyncratic volatility matrices.
+It reveals that, when predicting large volatility matrices, the proposed estimation method helps handle the heavy-tailedness of financial data and explains the dynamic structure of factor and idiosyncratic volatility matrices.
 On the other hand, we simply used today's jump covariation matrix estimator to forecast the next day's jump covariation matrix.
 However, jumps often occur due to unexpected events; thus, they exhibit nonstationary behavior and different dynamics compared to continuous processes.
 This challenge is further complicated by its high dimensionality.
 Therefore, modeling a high-dimensional jump process is important but challenging.
 Thus, we leave this issue for a future study.

 On the other hand, one of the key assumptions in the proposed model is the sparsity condition of the model parameters.